 - Funds from an inheritance coming through

-The key is, the bridging finance lender will be keen to ensure the funds are definitely going to arrive, with a date already set out.
+The lender will be keen to ensure the funds are definitely going to arrive, with a date already set out.

 Due to the reduced risk, lenders are likely to offer lower interest rates for closed bridging finance, and may be more comfortable lending, meaning the application process is more straightforward.

 An open bridging loan is, as mentioned above, a term of short-term finance secured against property or land.
 Where it differs from a closed bridging loan is that there generally wouldn’t be a specific exit strategy in place, or the strategy has no set date.

 An example of an exit strategy that would lead to an open loan is where the sale of the property will repay the loan, but the property is not yet on the market.

 The key distinction is that there is no guarantee of receiving an offer, when an offer is likely to happen, or how much the offer would be.
 As such, this makes the transaction inherently riskier than it would be if an offer has been made, a completion date set, or even if there were already offers on the table.